weichow23/zju_course/README.md

+hello~🎇

+I‘m a normal student studying in zhejiang university  as an undergraduate student

-Some information about the courses I have taken in Zhejiang University
+there are some information about the courses I have taken

+Hopefully it can help you 🥰